 Finally, don't forget to set aside a little extra cash in case something goes wrong.
 Maybe you discover wood has rotted, or the attic is full of mold, or the pipes just aren't in as good of condition as you thought.
 An emergency fund lets you handle these surprises with a minimum of pain.

-Home renovation is a major undertaking.
+Home renovation is a major undertaking, no matter where you live (Wellington homes for sale, perhaps?).
 Give the project a firm foundation by creating a detailed budget which includes a solid estimate of all the costs you expect to incur.
 Many renovation projects are never completed precisely because of a lack of planning.
 Projects which run out of money end up being halted entirely, leaving owners with half-finished homes.
 A well-planned project will leave you with a much improved home with greatly increased value.